-Polynesian Cultural Center is one of Hawaii’s largest and most popular attractions, located on Oahu’s North Shore (North-East) one-hour drive from Waikiki (South) or Ko Olina (West).
+Polynesian Cultural Center is one of Hawaii’s largest and most popular paid attractions, located on Oahu’s North Shore one-hour drive from Waikiki (south) or Ko Olina (west).

 What is the Polynesian Cultural Center?